FROM THE ARCHIVES: 1715 JACOBITE RISING & JESUIT RESOURCES

 The present volume consists of such fragments as Br.
 Foley considered unworthy of being forwarded to Stonyhurst.
 (See his note to 5.
 Which not only Thorpe’s papers I think.)-at the time he was sending on the papers now in Anglia VI & IX.
 But the most valuable of the pieces below is probably the series of extracts in §2 from the correspondence of the English Provincials with Rome, once probably preserved at the English College (being addressed to written in English to the Rector not to Fr.
 General).
 There are no other letters from England for this century!
 These fragments are all copies by Father Ryan.

-A study of these sources is no doubt of interest especially for Jacobite researchers and if you would like to make an appointment please contact the Archives to make an appointment.
+A study of these sources is no doubt of interest, particularly to Jacobite researchers.
+If you would like to know more, please contact us: email@example.com.